theupdateframework/pep-on-pypi-with-tuf/README.rst

 Integrating TUF with PyPI
 =========================

-A software update system must complete two main tasks to integrate TUF.
+A software update system must complete two main tasks to integrate [LV: with] TUF.
 First, it must add the framework to the client side of the update system.
 For example, TUF may be integrated with the pip package manager.
 Second, the repository on the server side must be modified to provide signed TUF metadata.